-Our historical net tangible book value (deficit) as of March 31, 2018 was \$(62.9) million, or \$(5.55) per share of common stock.
+Our historical net tangible book value (deficit) as of March 31, 2018 was \$(61.9) million, or \$(15.60) per share of common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and the carrying value of our convertible preferred stock.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 11,335,445 shares of common stock outstanding as of March 31, 2018.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the 3,970,586 shares of common stock outstanding as of March 31, 2018.

-Our pro forma net tangible book value as of March 31, 2018 was \$46.4 million, or \$0.85 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion immediately prior to the completion of this offering of all outstanding shares of our convertible preferred stock into an aggregate of 43,135,911 shares of common stock, the automatic conversion of the outstanding warrant to purchase 21,739 shares of convertible preferred stock into a warrant to purchase 21,739 shares of common stock, resulting in the reclassification of the warrant liability to additional paid-in capital, and the vesting of a performance-based stock option award to purchase up to 25,000 shares of our common stock with vesting conditions contingent upon completion of this offering, and the resulting recognition of equity-based compensation expense.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2018, after giving effect to the pro forma adjustments described above.
+Our pro forma net tangible book value as of March 31, 2018 was \$47.4 million, or \$2.48 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion immediately prior to the completion of this offering of all outstanding shares of our convertible preferred stock into an aggregate of 15,109,950 shares of common stock, the automatic conversion of the outstanding warrant to purchase 21,739 shares of convertible preferred stock into a warrant to purchase 7,614 shares of common stock, resulting in the reclassification of the warrant liability to additional paid-in capital, and the vesting of a performance-based stock option award to purchase up to 8,757 shares of our common stock with vesting conditions contingent upon completion of this offering, and the resulting recognition of equity-based compensation expense.
+Pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2018, after giving effect to the pro forma adjustments described above.

-After giving further effect to the sale and issuance of shares of our common stock in this offering at an assumed initial public offering price of per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been million, or per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of to existing stockholders and immediate dilution of in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to the sale and issuance of 5,360,000 shares of our common stock in this offering at an assumed initial public offering price of \$14.00 per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been \$114.8 million, or \$4.70 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share book value per share to new investors participating in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share book value per share book value per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share to new investors in the properties of \$2.20 to existing stockholders and immediate dilution per share to new investors in the properties of \$2.00 to existing stockholders and immediate dilution per share to new investors in the properties of \$2.00 to existing stockholders and immediate dilution per share to new investors in the properties of \$2.00 to existing stockholders and immediate dilution per share to new investors and immediate dilution